-6. Administering medication
+Administering medication

-- 6.1.
-Medications will only be administered at school if it would be detrimental to the child not to do so. - 6.2.
-Before administering medicine, maximum dosages and when the previous dose was taken will be checked on forms (appendix A i,ii) or verbally with parents. - 6.3.
+Medications will only be administered at school if it would be detrimental to the child not to do so.

+Before administering medicine, maximum dosages and when the previous dose was taken will be checked on forms (appendix A i,ii) or verbally with parents.

 Medication will be administered in a quiet and comfortable environment and, as far as possible, in the same room as the medication is stored; this will normally be the school medical room.
-PPE will be available for use where necessary. - 6.4.
-Before administering medication, the responsible member of staff should check: - The pupil's identity - That the school possesses written consent from a parent. - That the medication name and strength and dose instructions match the details on the consent form. - That the name on the medication label is the name of the pupil who is being given the medication. - That the medication to be given is within its expiry date. - That the child has not already been given the medication within the accepted timeframe. - 6.6 If there are any concerns surrounding giving medication to a pupil, the medication will not be administered and the school will consult with the pupil's parent or a healthcare professional, documenting any action taken. - 6.5.
-Where appropriate, pupils will be encouraged to take their own medication under the supervision of a member of staff. - Parents/carers will be consulted before a pupil is given approval to be responsible for their own medication. - These arrangements will be reflected in their individual healthcare plan (IHCP). - 6.6.
-If a pupil refuses to take their medication, staff will not force them to do so, but will follow the procedure agreed upon in their IHCP and parents/carers will be informed so that alternative options can be considered. - 6.7.
+PPE will be available for use where necessary.

+Before administering medication, the responsible member of staff should check:

+- The pupil's identity - That the school possesses written consent from a parent. - That the medication name and strength and dose instructions match the details on the consent form. - That the name on the medication label is the name of the pupil who is being given the medication. - That the medication to be given is within its expiry date. - That the child has not already been given the medication within the accepted timeframe. - 6.6 If there are any concerns surrounding giving medication to a pupil, the medication will not be administered and the school will consult with the pupil's parent or a healthcare professional, documenting any action taken.

+Where appropriate, pupils will be encouraged to take their own medication under the supervision of a member of staff.

+- Parents/carers will be consulted before a pupil is given approval to be responsible for their own medication. - These arrangements will be reflected in their individual healthcare plan (IHCP). - If a pupil refuses to take their medication, staff will not force them to do so, but will follow the procedure agreed upon in their IHCP and parents/carers will be informed so that alternative options can be considered.

 Silsden Primary School cannot be held responsible for side effects which occur when medication is taken correctly.

+RECORDING THE TAKING OF MEDICATION

+Where any planned medication is administered/taken by a child that is recorded and approved by a parent in either a long-term medical plan or IHCP it is recorded on in written form.
+There is no need to report the administering of this medication to parents.

+Where unplanned medication is administered, such as piriton or inhalers, this will be record by an adult on medical tracker and on the written form.
+Parents will receive notification of this through the medical tracker log.

-7. Individual healthcare plans
+Individual healthcare plans